Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 Now you are ready for the installation of the application.

+* Checkout or download the project content
-* Installation of Node Modules: In the project directory execute the following command - "npm install"
+* Installation of all necessary project modules: In the project directory execute the following command - *"npm install"*
-* Adding for a platform (e.g. Android) - **Not necessary** : Enter the command "ionic platform add Android"
+* Adding a platform (e.g. Android) - **Not necessary** : Enter the command *"ionic platform add Android"*

-Especially when adding a platform be sure that you install all necessary platform tools.
+**Important:** Especially when adding a platform be sure that you install all necessary platform tools.
 See https://ionicframework.com/docs/v2/getting-started/installation/ for more information.
 The Android platform requirements can be found here: http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html.
 The iOS platform requirements can be found here: http://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html

 ### Start

-Depending on the platforms you added the startup looks different.
-Basically "ionic serve --lab" will work all the time, because it does need a platform to be added.
-If you want to run the application on iOS or Android simply enter "ionic run android" or "ionic run ios".
+Depending on the platforms added, the startup looks different.
+Basically *"ionic serve --lab"* will work all the time, because it does need a platform to be executed.
+If you want to run the application on iOS or Android simply enter *"ionic run android"* or *"ionic run ios"*.
 This of course only works when the platform was added in the installation step.

 ## Instrumentation